caiks/WBOT02/README.md

 ![contour005_086_minent_position](images/contour005_086_minent_position.png)

 Overall, the computed *substrate* *model* 86 does not seem to be much better qualitatively than the non-computed *substrate* *model* 81, at least with respect to foreground objects, although it is certainly better quantitatively.
-Let us go on now to consider whether it might produce higher *alignments* in a *2-level model*.
+The main advantage is that it allows us to have *substrates* with ordered *variables* and high *valencies*.
+Let us go on now to consider whether it might also produce  higher *alignments* in a *2-level model*.

 ###### 2-level models

 For the first *2-level model* we continued with the offline process `modeller001`, which we used for random centre *1-level model* 73 (mode 12) and random centre *underlying level models* 76-81 (mode 13).
-Now we add mode 14 for the *2-level model* 82.
-For each *event*, mode 14 takes the central `40x40` frame from each `60x60` record in the record set (which is guaranteed to be higher than the minimum entropy requirement) and then divides it into `5x5` tiles of `8x8`.
+Now we add mode 14 for the *2-level models* 82 and 87.
+For each *event*, mode 14 takes the central `40x40` frame from each `60x60` record in the record set (which is guaranteed to be higher than the minimum entropy requirement for *10-valent*) and then divides it into `5x5` tiles of `8x8`.
 It then *applies* the *underlying model* to each tile.
 These *underlying slices* and their ancestor *slices* are reframed by the higher *level* active according to their positions.
 The *2-level model* is then *applied* to the resultant *substrate* for active update and induce.

 This is the configuration for *model* 82 -
 ```